MageMCU/Carpenter-Software-Disclaimer/README.md

 Parents and Teachers: This Github Account is restricted to minors.
 When working with electricity of any kind, they should be directed and instructed by a responsible mentor.
 A USER and/or ( AIIIESS MIT LICENSEE) must be at least 13 years of age when using GitHub.

 ## Minors (Children) and Teenagers
 All children and teenagers, please consult with your parent (your guardian, your mentor or your teacher) before experimenting with any of these electronic circuits.
-Never work with electricity alone. <span style="font-weight: bold; color: red;">Electricity Kills</span>, see notice.
+Never work with electricity alone.
+Electricity Kills $${\color{red}This text is red.}$$, see notice.

 NOTICE: Keep flammables and non-flammables away from Power Supplies connected to circuit boards.
 Use a power supply with an enclosed case to protect minors.
 Best practice is the out-of-reach and the keep-hands-off approach when instructing the young.
 Horseplay should be discouraged and consequential for dismissal...